 Several NGOs across both sectors are already working to engage with and influence commune investment and safety plans.
-This will be an area eligible for ongoing grant support.
+This will be an area eligible for ongoing ACCESS investment.
 The program may support development of a more coordinated approach and supporting materials for building commune councils understanding of and commitment to inclusion if there is appetite for this.

-While the focus is on services, the overall approach and grantee criteria will emphasise integration of prevention principles.
-This will be both primary prevention in terms of the role of service providers in shifting social norms around acceptance of and reliance on violence; and secondary prevention due to the role of services in mitigating further incidents.
+While the focus is on services, the overall approach and investment criteria will emphasise integration of prevention principles.
+This will include primary prevention (role modelling by service providers promoting behaviour change to prevent gender-based violence against women through mass media and social media - this could include designated social media actors disseminating materials on positive gender roles to counter some of the negative ones, and engagement with youth); and secondary prevention due to the role of services in mitigating further incidents.

-Through the PFM approach, the program will work with the MoWA, the PDoWA, and MoSVY to better understand and influence provincial and district planning, budgeting, and supervision that promotes social inclusion and responses to GBV.
-This will require engagement with MoI and NCDD.
+Through the PFM approach, the program will work with MOWA, the PDoWA, and MoSVY, and PoSVY to better understand and influence provincial and district planning, budgeting, and supervision that promotes social inclusion and responses to GBV.
+This will require engagement with MoI (WCCC and CCWC) and the NCDD.

-DELIVERY APPROACH - ACCOMPANIMENT & GRANTS MECHANISM
+DELIVERY APPROACH - COMPETITIVE INVESTMENT MECHANISM & TA ACCOMPANIMENT